raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 Some typical commands and their effects follow.
 You might issue a command other than one described here.
 If you do so, the GM determines how the target behaves.
 If the target can't follow your command, the spell ends.

 ***Approach***.
-The target moves toward you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.
+The target moves toward you by the shortest and most direct route, ending its turn if it moves within 1.5m of you.

 ***Drop***.
 The target drops whatever it is holding and then ends its turn.